 New Jersey Catastrophic Injury Attorneys

-Personal Injury Lawyers Advocating for Injured Victims Across New Jersey
+Personal Injury Lawyers Advocating for Seriously Injured Victims Across New Jersey

 When you are seriously injured, your life is immediately, and often, irreparably damaged.
 Physically painful, financially crippling, and emotionally devastating–injuries can impact every facet of your life.
 Although many types of injuries may cause these debilitating effects, the law delineates a separate classification for “catastrophic injuries,” applicable under specific circumstances.
-Defined by law, a catastrophic injury means “an injury, the direct and proximate consequences of which permanently prevent an individual from performing any gainful work.”
 These injuries can range from traumatic brain and spinal cord injuries, to loss of limbs, paralysis, and severe burns.
 The causes of catastrophic injuries are similarly variable, occurring as a result of medical malpractice, car and motorcycle accidents, workplace incidents, defective products, and many more.
 However, the common thread among these injuries as it relates to the law is the involvement of a negligent party.
 When an individual, company, organization, or another group contributes to your catastrophic injury through some form of negligence, the law provides a mechanism through which to hold these parties accountable and obtain just compensation.

 Experienced Attorneys for Your Catastrophic Injury Case in New Jersey